capnproto/capnproto-rust/README.md

 The lifetime variable `'a` in these generated struct types is a formal reminder that they contain borrowed references to the raw buffers of bytes that make up the underlying Cap'n Proto messages.
-Those underlying raw buffers are never actually parsed into separate data structures -- Cap'n Proto's wire format also serves as its in-memory format.
+Those underlying buffers are never actually parsed into separate data structures -- Cap'n Proto's wire format also serves as its in-memory format.
 That is, there is no encode or decode step!
 It's in this sense that Cap'n Proto is "infinitely faster" than alternatives like Protocol Buffers.